imarkwick/boris_bikes/crc.md

 it should:
 - accept a bike from the station 					x
 - release a bike to the garage  					x
-- accept a bike from the garage
+- accept a bike from the garage 					x
-- release a bike to the station
+- release a bike to the station 					x
 - know when it is full 										x

 it interacts with: